yd24/data-structures-and-algorithms/javascript/trees/README.md

   * Pre-order, we check the current value first then check the children.
   * In-order, we check the left child first, then the current node, then the right child.
   * Post-order, we check the children first then the current node.
   * Takes O(N) time complexity because we must iterate through the entire tree, no matter what.
-Takes O(1) space complexity because we only store one Node variable at a time.
+Takes O(N) space complexity because each node requires a recursive call on the callstack.

 * findMax
   * Set an initial max value of -1.